YaakovDavis/TreeSlides/README.md

 2. Export the treesheet to an XML file named topics.xml.
 3. Place the xml near the TreeSlides.exe binary.
 4. Optionally replace the bg.png file with another background image, having the same name.
+5. To start the presetation, simply launch TreeSlides.exe.

 # Presentation control:
 * Right/Left buttons: forward/backward in the presentation.